alfiepates/blog.alfiepates.me/content/2016/07/28/not-a-style-guide.md

 what if the entire blogpost looked just like this itd be pretty hard to read right well thats what youre doing with your badly formatted code
 ```

 Okay, maybe that was a bit hyperbolic, but I _have_ run across code that reads just like that.
-When I see code that looks liek that, I can't get into a rhythm, my brain shuts off, and I tend to go make a cup of tea and stop contributing to your project.
+When I see code that looks like that, I can't get into a rhythm, my brain shuts off, and I tend to go make a cup of tea and stop contributing to your project.

 ## Tabs n' Spaces